 As an active form of transport that is getting more people out of cars and off public transport, bike riding should be encouraged for all ages.
 Unfortunately, the road can be an intimidating place for inexperienced riders, seniors and women.
 Providing a safe zone for these riders will encourage them to cycle more and to cycle further.
 Where segregated cycleways are not provided, having the footpath as a safe option is should be viable.

 For other riders with less confidence, footpath riding will create a place away from danger.
 When in a difficult and dangerous position on the road, cyclists should have a space where they can be safe – footpaths are the answer.
 They will have the choice to ride slower in a safer place when they feel in danger.

 We understand that some areas in the community will see issues with footpath riding.
 Education will be key to ensuring that bike riders understand the care and common courtesy required when riding on the footpaths around pedestrians.
-As well as informing pedestrians, motor vehicle drivers and bike riders that footpath riding is ok.
+Education will also inform pedestrians, motor vehicle drivers and bike riders that footpath riding is ok.

-Bicycle NSW further encourages the connectivity of the bicycle network across NSW, by enabling cyclists to ride across pedestrian crossings.
+Bicycle NSW further encourages the connectivity of the bicycle network across NSW, by advocating for cyclists to ride across pedestrian crossings.

 Currently, bike riders need to hop off their bike and walk across intersections, unless at a signalised crossing where a bicycle lantern is provided.
 In many situations, a shared path or cycleway exists on either side of an intersection, but legally a rider must dismount and wheel their bike across the crossing.

 This situation leads to a lack of continuity and connectivity in the bicycle network, and is therefore another disincentive to ride.